Felipe-Lohan/Dungeon_World/Read_me_-_Streamlined_Playbooks.txt

 ***

-This is an experiment of mine about making streamlined playbooks for the Dungeon World RPG.
+About the streamlined playbooks for Dungeon World, they were an experiment of mine.

 Some moves were merged, in order to be auto-scalable; also, pointless [pre-requisite / requirement]s were removed from certain moves.